-A healthy 25-year old can now expect to live close to age 100.
-Assuming the standard retirement age of 65, that person is implicitly expecting to spend about one-third of their life and more than three decades without earned income.
+A healthy 25-year-old can now expect to live close to 100 years.
+Assuming the standard retirement age of 65, that person is implicitly expecting to spend more than three decades -- about a third of his or her life -- without earned income.

 Is that reasonable?

-Given low levels of personal savings and underfunded private pensions, I think the answer is "no." But that doesn't make the problem any easier.
-For physically demanding jobs, working into your 70s, 80s, and 90s just isn't an option.
+Given low levels of personal savings and underfunded private pensions, I think the answer is no. But that doesn't make the problem any easier.
+For physically demanding jobs, working into your 70s and beyond just isn't an option.

-Two weeks ago I asked someone who has more experience with retirement finances than nearly anyone: Joseph Dear, chief investment officer of CalPERS, the largest fund in the nation with nearly a quarter trillion dollars under management.
-Here's what he had to say (transcript follows).
+Two weeks ago I asked someone who has more experience with retirement finances than nearly anyone: Joseph Dear, chief investment officer of CalPERS, the largest pension fund in the nation with nearly a quarter-trillion dollars under management.
+Here's what he had to say (transcript follows):

-Joseph Dear: Well, we made a decision in the 1980s to move the Social Security retirement age from 65 to 67, which people now are just discovering as they hit that.
-I think that's an important part of the policy debate.
+Joseph Dear: Well we've made a decision in the 1980s to move the Social Security retirement age from 65 to 60, (unclear) as they hit that.
+I think that's the important part of the policy debate.
 As individuals or a society, you have to decide what's reasonable.
 As individuals, if we save enough, then we can retire.